From Arsenal of Democracy to the dawn of the new world: RIA-JMTC honors the 80th anniversary of V-J Day

 |0

-This work, From Arsenal of Democracy to the dawn of the new world: RIA-JMTC honors the 80th anniversary of V-J Day [Image 3 of 3], by Kendall Swank, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, From Arsenal of Democracy to the dawn of the new world: RIA-JMTC honors the 80th anniversary of V-J Day, by Kendall Swank, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-From Arsenal of Democracy to the dawn of the new world: RIA-JMTC honors the 80th anniversary of V-J Day